Here at Everything For Birds we have

 don't buy a cage to fit into a specific tight spot in your home!

-here is why; when you get caught up with trying to squeeze a cage
+When you get caught up with trying to squeeze a cage

 into a specific spot in your home this tends to take away from the